 Our fees are broken down into an initial entry fee followed by a commission (a percentage of the sale price).
-Fees vary depending on lot size and property type; this is something that can be further discussed on enquiry.
+Fees vary depending on lot size and property type and this is something that can be further discussed on enquiry.
 For more information please see our Sell with BidX1 page.

 Unlike the private treaty process, auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’.
 When a lot is sold, a legal and binding contract has been formed: if you are the purchaser, you are legally obliged to complete the sale.

 We strongly advise potential purchasers to check that they have read and understood all the various legal documents and terms & conditions prior to bidding.

 We normally hold 2-3 open viewings for each lot.
-Viewing times are listed on the relevant property page, below the property images.
+Viewing times are listed on the relevant property page within the 'Viewings' tab below the property images.
 Please note that it may be a few days from the launch of the catalogue before viewing times have been arranged.